Ghost Stories Tour

 The Ghost Stories Tour was the sixth concert tour undertaken by British rock band Coldplay.
-It was announced on 17 April 2014 in support of their sixth studio album, Ghost Stories, and marked a return to live performing at more intimate venues following the stadium, arena and festival shows from Mylo Xyloto Tour (2011–12).
-The band performed all songs from the album's standard version and some of their previous material.
-Concerts began on 25 April 2014 at Germany's E-Werk and ended at the BMW Welt (in the same country) on 6 December 2014, being noted for combining live and pre-recorded content for small settings.
+It was announced on 17 April 2014 and staged to promote their sixth studio album, Ghost Stories.
+The performances marked a return to intimate venues after the stadium dates of the Mylo Xyloto Tour (2011–2012).
+The band played all songs from the standard version of the album, interspersed with some of their previous material.
+Concerts began at Cologne's E-Werk on 25 April 2014 and ended at Munich's BMW Welt on 6 December 2014, being noted for combining live and pre-recorded content for small settings.

 Only three dates had an opening act, with SZA, London Grammar and AlunaGeorge supporting the Beacon Theatre, Royce Hall and Royal Albert Hall concerts, respectively.
 The tour was met with generally positive reviews from music critics, who praised the production and how Coldplay connected with the audience.
 Following its ending, the band released Ghost Stories Live 2014, which included music videos for "Always in My Head", "All Your Friends" and "Ghost Story" in its physical editions and was nominated for Best Music Film at the 57th Annual Grammy Awards.
-Overall, the concert run grossed $3.09 million from 29,129 tickets sold.
+Overall, the concert run grossed $3.09 million from 29,129 tickets sold in 10 reported shows.

 Background

 During the Australian leg of the Mylo Xyloto Tour, lead singer Chris Martin told attendees at Brisbane's Suncorp Stadium they "wouldn't play another big show for a few years".
 After the release of "Midnight" and "Magic", the first two singles from Ghost Stories (2014), the band announced they would not be making a full tour for the album.
 Martin joked it was because they "couldn't afford it".
 Upcoming songs were later performed at the iTunes Festival and Coldplay held a one-off performance at Culver City's Sony Studios as well.
 On 17 April 2014, they announced a set of six intimate shows: three in Europe, two in the United States and one in Japan.
-A second date in London was scheduled due to high demand.
+A second date in England was arranged due to high demand.
 Months later, the band made tickets available for a performance in Australia, while a final show in Germany was announced to celebrate the upcoming release of Ghost Stories Live 2014.